What should you do if your taxi breaks down?

 A taxi breakdown could really put the brakes on your business.
 Let’s take a look at the most common causes of breakdowns, how to prevent them and how to keep everyone safe if the worst does happen.

 Whether out on a job or back at home, you can never know exactly when your taxi could develop a problem.
-But finding the right insurance for taxis is one of the best ways to protect yourself against the financial fallout of such an event.
+But finding the right taxi insurance is one of the best ways to protect yourself against the financial fallout of such an event.

 10 common causes of taxi breakdowns